leloulight/csci71-FinalProject/README.md

 ##### **Definition of Done :**
-* Product owner signs off
+* Successful integration into the build
 * No code smells
+* User experience tested
 * Every iteration is ready for production
 * Product requirements are fully implemented
 * Meets technical requirements
 * Meets acceptance criteria
+* Product passes integration, performance, and acceptance testing
 * Code coverage is above 90%
+* Nothing more needs to be completed for an increment to be taken into production
-* Product passes integration and acceptance testing
+* Product owner signs off

 ##### **Stakeholders :**